rsform/jacquard/README.md

 It is also designed around zero-copy/borrowed deserialization: types like [`Post<'_>`](https://tangled.org/@nonbinary.computer/jacquard/blob/main/crates/jacquard-api/src/app_bsky/feed/post.rs) can borrow data (via the [`CowStr<'_>`](https://docs.rs/jacquard/latest/jacquard/cowstr/enum.CowStr.html) type and a host of other types built on top of it) directly from the response buffer instead of allocating owned copies.
 Owned versions are themselves mostly inlined or reference-counted pointers and are therefore still quite efficient.
 The `IntoStatic` trait (which is derivable) makes it easy to get an owned version and avoid worrying about lifetimes.

+## 0.6.0 Release Highlights:

+- **WebSocket streaming** (gated behind feature: "streaming" in `jacquard` and "websocket" in `jacquard-common`)
+- Base level HTTP streamed responses and (on non-wasm platforms) request support (gated behind feature: "streaming" in `jacquard-common`)
+- **Support for atproto event stream endpoints** (e.g. subscribeRepos, subscribeLabels, firehose)
+- **Jetstream subscriber support and implementation**
+- **zstd compression support** for JSON websocket endpoints
+- **XRPC streaming procedure traits** for endpoints with large payloads, experimental manual implementations in `jacquard`
+- Fixed blob upload and download bugs, CID link deserialization issues.

+### WARNING

+A lot of the streaming code is still pretty experimental.
+The examples work, though.\
+The modules are also less well-documented, and don't have code examples.
+There are also a lot of utility functions for conveniently working with the streams and transforming them which are lacking.
+Use [`n0-future`](https://docs.rs/n0-future/latest/n0_future/index.html) to work with them, that is what Jacquard uses internally as much as possible.

+### Changelog

+[./CHANGELOG.md]

 ## Goals and Features

 - Validated, spec-compliant, easy to work with, and performant baseline types